programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 However, for our purposes, we also need to be able to quickly move across all of this data, summarize it in a meaningful way, and apply sentiment analysis across the hundreds of thousands of emails.
 In other words, we need to manipulate the data in a way that moves beyond the structure of lists and dictionaries.
 While we could use custom-written Python code to perform these tasks, it might be more helpful to introduce you to another library that researchers and developers commonly use when using complex collections of data: pandas.

-## Structuring the Email Corpus, Part 2: Creating a DataFrame
+## Structuring the E-mail Corpus, Part 2: Creating a DataFrame

 pandas has emerged over the past several years as a popular open source library for exploratory data analysis in Python. pandas brings together a powerful collection of data structure types and data analytical tools in a single high-performance package.
 If you want to do any kind of data-heavy research in Python, pandas is a great tool to learn and use.